 It might be second nature to assume that the knowledge test is a breeze, much like applying for a driver’s license.
 Unfortunately, the test questions are far from basic.
 Although there are questions which can be answered by logical deductions, some questions cover specialized subjects such as US airspace classifications, flight safety and protocols, and basic cartography.
 The test consists of 60 multiple-choice questions, of which you need to answer 70 percent correctly to pass the exam.

 We recommend taking this part seriously.
 Most people estimate needing 15 to 20 hours of studying for the knowledge test.
-For the best way to prepare for the test, you can take the 2-hour training course or read the 87-page study guide offered by FAA.
+The best way to study is to enroll in an online course.
+You can also take the 2-hour training course or read the 87-page study guide offered by FAA.
 Should you find the study materials from FAA too technical, there are several study guides and training courses offered online.

 3. Take the test